XccelerateOrg/FTWD_Web_Day_02/README.md

 - If you get stuck, try to break down the problem.
 What small thing can you figure out first?
 Remember, instructors have a no touching your key board rule (we can help guide you, but won't debug for you!).
 Part of being a software engineer IS solving problems.
 It's a marathon, not a sprint :running_woman:

 - Other debugging tips
-  - [ ] Write down the logic of your code
+  - [x] Write down the logic of your code
-  - [ ] Re-read documentation
+  - [x] Re-read documentation
-  - [ ] Look at example code on github
+  - [x] Look at example code on github
-  - [ ] Go slow.
+  - [x] Go slow.
 Do one thing at a time.
 You got this :muscle:

 ## What is one thing that I learned from doing this project? :books:

-(Fill whatever you would like here!)
+- Float is unreliable, use flex for responsive sites.